 The College's overall financial position is adequate.
 The projected level of financial support from the State of Alabama and federal and state grantor agencies for the upcoming fiscal year will enable us to meet the current needs of our student population.
-However, the lack of funding the past few years is causing a problem related to deferred maintenance.
-As reflected on financial statements our physical plant is reaching the end of its designed life capacity.
+The presence of earmarks inflates our net position and are not available for operational use.
+However, the lack of funding in the past few years is causing a problem related to deferred maintenance.
+As reflected in financial statements our physical plant is reaching the end of its designed life capacity.
 The College will continue to monitor resources so that we will be able to react to unknown internal and external issues.